aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-configuring-single-node-cluster-deployment-during-installation.md

       operatorLogLevel: Normal
     ```

-## Applying the distributed unit (DU) configuration to a single-node OpenShift cluster
+## Applying the distributed unit (DU) configuration to a single-node OpenShift cluster {#sno-du-applying-the-distributed-unit-configuration-to-sno_sno-du-deploying-distributed-units-manually-on-single-node-openshift}

 Perform the following tasks to configure a single-node cluster for a DU: